by Carolyn Thomas ♥ @HeartSisters

 “But people who are lonely exhibit higher activity in a part of the nervous system which is especially sensitive to social stress (and which provokes the release of cortisol).
 More importantly, that heightened activity is present all day long in lonely people, not just during stressful moments.”

 Dr. Karen Lawson is Program Director for the University of Minnesota’s Health Coaching track at its Center for Spirituality & Healing.
 She agrees that our social networks can increase our sense of purpose, self-worth, and promote positive mental health.
-They can help us get through a divorce, a job loss, the death of a loved one, or a catastrophic health crisis such as a heart attack.
-And, she adds, it’s possible to strategically increase the number and quality of our social supports.
-She’s written a helpful online essay called Grow Your Social Network, which includes these suggestions:
+They can help us get through a divorce, a job loss, the death of a loved one, or a catastrophic health crisis like a heart disease diagnosis.

 And she adds: